mpetruska/blog/README.md

 ## Welcome

-Probably every enthusiastic professional develops ideas that are worth sharing (possibly to avoid [reinventing the square wheel][square]).
+Probably every enthusiastic software engineer develops ideas that are worth sharing (possibly to avoid [reinventing the square wheel][square]).

 This blog is [my][cv] collection of thoughts and their rationale (or in some cases mathematical proof).